Radical3-HeZhang/Awesome-Trustworthy-GNNs/README.md

 # Awesome Resources on Trustworthy Graph Neural Networks
-This is a collection of resources related with trustworthy graph neural networks.
+This is a collection of resources related to trustworthy graph neural networks.

 ## Contents